 The whole family will also love the Laishley Park Interactive Fountain at Laishley Park.
 It's the perfect place for an outing, with covered seating and a neighboring park and play area.

 We all know that summer means a rain storm can move in and out of the area quickly.
 Although great for the greenery, it can sometimes ruin outdoor plans, so here are a few things to do in Punta Gorda/Englewood Beach on a rainy day.

 Kidstar Park in Port Charlotte is a big indoor play place and arcade and is such a fun place for kids!
 The only thing to remember is that they are only open Friday through Sunday.
 They also have free WiFi so parents can get some work done or check email while the kids play.

 Fishermen's Village lets you have it both ways when it rains, with an open-air design with plenty of shelter and tons of fun stores.
-Enjoy a meal either inside or outside at one of four waterfront restaurants, and often, live music in Center Court.
+Enjoy a meal either inside or outside at one of their waterfront restaurants, and often, live music in Center Court.